software-assignments-spring2021/spring-2019-quip-thinking/PRESENTATION.md

   - It can be played and enjoyed by people everywhere

 - **Tendencies and Limitations**
-  - (to do)
+  - We expected our audience to have a tendency to want to play Quiplash whenever and wherever they wanted
+  - We would enable them to play without the limitation of a minimum number of people with them

 - **What Need Does This Fill**
   - Some people don't want to pay for the original game, as it comes in a package alongside other games
   - Quip Thinking accommodates playing a quick game by yourself by joining a public room as well as the traditional means of playing with a group of friends

 - **User Observation**
-  - We have had people in the target age range play our game from start to finish
+  - We have had people of different ages play our game
+  - We made iterative changes to our project based on our observations and their feedback

 - **Testing**
   - We have done in-person testing with our intended audience
+  - We tested each component as we went along to ensure that it was functional and aesthetically pleasing

 ## The System (Disha)